dorukolcmener/NodeMCU-32S/README.md

 # NodeMCU-32S Protective Case

 Protective case design model for NodeMCU-32S board.
-No fasteners needed because the cover and the base shrink fits on each other.
+No fasteners required since the cover and the base shrink fits on each other.

 ## Important Notes